gcba-iris/iris-tech-docs/docs/architecture/overview.md

 ##### Output flow

-The response making its way back to the same device.
+The response making its way back to the original device.
 Output hooks are executed along the way.
 This flow is dependent on the existence of a response; if the handler generates no response, the input flow is all there is.

 #### Components